-There are a couple of natural methods of Japanese beetle control — and Chinese rose beetle control — that you can use in your garden or orchard: Hand-picking and applying (natural) milky spore.
+There are a couple of natural methods of Japanese beetle control — and Chinese rose beetle control — that you can use in your garden or orchard: 1.
+Hand-picking or physically removing the adult beetles and 2. applying (natural) milky spore to combat the larvae.
 Read on for how to use these methods when you’re faced with damage from a Japanese beetle infestation.

 This post may contain affiliate links; I'll earn a small commission if you choose to make a purchase.

 You may have heard me mention that we’re experimenting with some low-chill apple trees in our new location.
 Turns out, something else was excited about us planting apples here, too.

 Reader Favorites from Attainable Sustainable